What kind of programs does PPM offer?

 Do I have to bring anything or wear anything special for the 8-week program?

-Most people sit in chairs in our foundation courses, at least initially.
-Some locations have meditation cushions available for participants, but you are welcome to bring your own.
-We ask you to bring a yoga mat for weeks 2 and 4 as we will do some mindfulness movement and a meditation technique that involves lying on the floor.
-We recommend casual, comfortable clothing and suggest dressing in layers to accommodate temperature changes in your classroom.
+You will be asked to bring a yoga mat to class for weeks 2 and 4 of the program as we will do some mindfulness movement and a meditation technique that involves lying on the floor.
+Most people sit in chairs so if you need to bring something to be comfortable sitting in a standard-sized chair, such as a pillow or cushion, you may do so.
+Finally, we recommend casual, comfortable clothing and suggest dressing in layers to accommodate temperature changes in your classroom.